aca/aca.github.io.bak/aca.github.io/neovim_startuptime.md

 set nocursorline
 ```

+---

 Syntax highlighting of vim uses regex match.
 I believe it is one of the slowest
 operations in vim but there's not much we can do with it.
 But these options
 might help a bit.

 And, if syntax file is slow, `foldmethod=syntax` might also
-cause issue if you are editing huge file.
+cause a lot of issues for large files like megabytes of json or minimized javascript codes.

 ```
 set synmaxcol=200